badgumby/arch-linux-install/README.md

 ██║  ██║██║  ██║╚██████╗██║  ██║      ███████║   ██║   ██║  ██║███████╗███████╗███████╗██║  ██║
 ╚═╝  ╚═╝╚═╝  ╚═╝ ╚═════╝╚═╝  ╚═╝      ╚══════╝   ╚═╝   ╚═╝  ╚═╝╚══════╝╚══════╝╚══════╝╚═╝  ╚═╝
 ```
+## WARNING
+#### This script was created by BAD Gumby for his own install.
+The very first step is wiping your storage device.
+If you use it, be sure to backup your data before starting the script.
+BAD Gumby takes no responsibility for lost data or damage to your device.

 ## Files
 #### configuration.md